This post may contain affiliate links.

 - I know, polenta is Italian, but...

-- Giovanna, my friend in Italy, suggested that we welcome spring with a co-post highlighting asparagus.
-(She’s making an asparagus and gorgonzola frittata – yum!)
+- Giovanna, my friend in Italy, suggested that we welcome spring with a co-post highlighting asparagus (you have to try her recipe for ragu sauce!.
+(She's making an asparagus and gorgonzola frittata - yum!)

 - She suggested that we post May 5th.